Javanese Damselfish

 Colors

-Juveniles are velvet black with electric neon blue horizontal stripes and a vertical yellow/white mid-body band; adults transition to a solid dark brownish-black.
+Juveniles feature a striking velvet black or deep blue body with electric neon blue horizontal stripes and a yellow spot; adults fade to a uniform dusky black or dark brownish-grey.

 Key Features